Lesson video

 Loading...

-Hello, my name is Mrs. Tipping and I'm really looking forward to learning with you today all about the Vikings, so you'll be able to recall anything you already know about the Vikings.
+Hello, my name is Mrs. Tipping, and I'm really looking forward to learning with you today all about the Vikings.

 We'll be using these keywords during the lesson, so it might be a good idea to write these words down.

-I'm going to say those again and I'd like you to repeat them after me.
+I'm going to say those again, and I'd like you to repeat them after me.

-Excavation, artefact, trade.
+Excavation, artifact, trade.

 Good job.